International Degree Students

 Of course, it is also possible to find a part-time job in Bayreuth, either at the University as a student assistant or in a company in the city.
 It should be noted, however, that a good knowledge of the German language is often necessary for this.
 Furthermore, international students who have a visa for study purposes must note that the maximum working hours are usually set there.
 The DAAD has compiled a clear overview of all important information on the topic of 'Part-time jobs in Germany'.

-Bayreuth can be reached by train or bus from all major airports within Germany.
-This website gives an overview over all methods of transportation, times and prices from the different airports and train stations to Bayreuth.
+Bayreuth and Kulmbach can be reached by train or bus from all major airports within Germany.
+This website gives an overview over all methods of transportation, times and prices from the different airports and train stations to the University of Bayreuth.
 Within Bayreuth, we recommend using the app of the local bus network (called VGN) as this generally shows the most reliable connections.

 The Welcome Services as well as all other administrative bodies are only open during the weekdays (Monday to Friday).
 Supermarkets and other stores in Bavaria are closed on Sundays and public holidays.